Read Genesis 46 at Bible Gateway.

 46:28-47:31 {p} …

-If we outline the weak paragraph of Gen 44:18-46:7 which began with Judah’s speech and ends in today’s reading, we find three distinct events (where we would have ended the paragraph if we were in charge of making paragraph divisions; thankfully God is smarter than we are!):
+Outlining the weak paragraph from Gen 44:18-46:7, which began with Judah’s speech and ends in today’s chapter, we find three distinct events where human editors would have divided the text.

-We saw yesterday that Judah prophesied of Messiah’s 1st coming, where He offered Himself in our place, and died a substitutionary death on the cross out of love for His Father.
-Now, Joseph has to reveal himself to his brothers.
+- Gen 45:1-15: Joseph reveals himself to his brothers.
 They do not recognize him until he makes himself known.
-They were separated by many years and Joseph was dressed up like an Egyptian nobleman, after all.
-Isn’t this what Jesus has been doing for the past 2000 years: revealing Himself to all who would come to Him?
+They were separated by many years, and Joseph looked like an Egyptian nobleman, after all.
+Isn’t this what Yeshua has been doing for the past 2000 years, revealing Himself to us?
 We do not find Him, but He finds us and makes Himself known to us.
-The third event of this paragraph is also prophetic, in that when Jesus comes in His 2nd coming, it will be as a ruler and not as a servant.
-Jacob will live under His reign, and life will be good with nothing to hurt in all the place of His authority.

-If there are questions, these are good resources:
+If there are questions, this is a good resource:

 Torah Portions Analyzed with the Teaching Tools – Restoration of Torah